PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 </p>

 - Once you have your ground plane cube properly positioned, you&#39;re ready to place down checkpoints.
-- Wait a few seconds for the interface to load.
-You will be able to tell the interface is fully loaded once the second icon in the top left corner becomes opaque.
+- **Wait a few seconds for the interface to load.** You will be able to tell the interface is fully loaded once the second icon in the top left corner becomes opaque.
+  - If you place a checkpoint down too early, it won&#39;t have a circle around the base.
+You have to restart the server on the Raspberry Pi.

 <p align="center">
 <img src="Documentation-Images/Interface-Loaded.png" width="700" height = "302">